decred/politeia/politeiad/README.md

 Some plugin settings require multiple values to be provided.
 One such example is when a list of supported characters is required.
-You can provide multiple values for a single plugin setting by passing the values in a array:
+You can provide multiple values for a single plugin setting by passing the values in an array:

     pluginsetting=pluginID,key,[value1,value2,value3]

+If one of the values is meant to be a comma, it must be escaped in order to be interpreted as one of the list values.

+    ; Supported characters: ["a", "b", "c", ",", "1", "2", "3"]
+    pluginsetting=pluginID,supportedchars,[a,b,c,\,,1,2,3]

+Whitespaces in the list of values are interpreted as part of the value.

+    ; Supported characters: ["a", "b", "c", " ", "1", "2", "3"]
+    pluginsetting=pluginID,supportedchars,[a,b,c, ,1,2,3]

 ## Tools and reference clients